-Make an appointment with Career Services in the first semester of your senior year (The Learning Commons, 865.471.3567)
+Make an appointment with Career Services in the first semester of your senior year (Student Success at The Learning Commons, 865.471.3567)

 Conduct as many informational interviews as you can with people working in your field.